shijiew555/ReconRaptor/README.md

 ## Download CloudTrail Logs Data

 We will be using `flaws.cloud`, a public CloudTrail logs dataset containing logs associated with various kinds of activities in an AWS system.
+For simplicity, we will be using the 2 most recent log files covering about 6 months of log activities.

-For simplicity, we will be using the 2 most recent log files covering about 6 months of log activities:
+Run `download_data.sh` will create folder `data/` containing the 2 most recent log files:

 ```bash
 ./download_data.sh